madelynemoloney1/A3-Self-watering-plant-/README.md

 ## General Information
-- What problem does it (intend to) solve
+- What problem does it (intend to) solve?
 The automated self-watering plant is trying to fix the issue of people over watering their plants or leaving them dehydrated, by using this project it automatically water's the plant according to it's needs.

 - What is the purpose of your project?